 In the name of potential obedience to James 5:16, I address this post to any who are true believers, those are among the "one to another".

 Oh, and I've also implemented Matthew 5:29 concerning last night's issues.
-For years, I've been wrestling with doctrine concerning masturbation, from Darwin Fish of A True Church (he says that masturbation in and of itself is not sinful, I agree).
+For years, I've been wrestling with doctrine concerning...well, self-pleasure, from Darwin Fish of A True Church (he says that the act in and of itself is not sinful, I agree).
 If I have sinned in this matter, it is not Mr. Fish's fault, I may have simply misread his stuff.
 So what is the implementation?
-Cutting off masturbation entirely.
+Cutting off the practice entirely.
 This will solve so many problems, especially the following:

 “And he that doubteth is damned if he eat, because he eateth not of faith: for whatsoever is not of faith is sin.”
 (Romans 14:23, KJV)